 7. Enroll Your Children In School

-If you are married with children, you need to enroll your children in school asap.
+If you are married with children, you need to enrol your children in school asap.
 This should be a priority on the list of what to do in your first week in Canada.
 In Canada, parents have to make sure their children get an education.
 This is not optional.
 So, preparation for this should actually begin before you arrive in Canada.

 Although education systems are much the same across Canada, there are some differences among provinces and territories.
 So, check out the website of the education board in your province or territory for further details.